dagu-org/dagu/docs/source/contrib.rst

       go run main.go server

 #.
-Navigate to ``admin`` directory and run the following command to install the dependencies:
+Navigate to ``ui`` directory and run the following command to install the dependencies:

    .. code-block:: sh